Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 |---|---|---|

-| Full backup throughput (iSCSI) | 400–800 MB/s | 10 GbE, O_DIRECT, 1 MiB chunks, AHV SSD-tier storage |
+| Full backup throughput (iSCSI) | 400–800 MB/s | 10 GbE, O_DIRECT, 1 MiB chunks, SSD-tier AHV storage |

-| Incremental backup size reduction | 85–95% vs Full | Typical production VM, 24h change rate ~5–15% |
+| Incremental backup size reduction | 85–95% vs Full | Typical production VM, ~5–15% 24h change rate |

-| Prism API rate cap (client-side) | 30 req/min (configurable) | Token-bucket enforced to avoid 429 from Prism Central |
+| Prism API rate cap (client-side) | 30 req/min (configurable) | Token-bucket applied to avoid Prism Central 429 errors |

 | DR seed throughput | Up to max_bandwidth_mbps |

-Token-bucket throttle; 0 = line rate |
+Token-bucket throttle; 0 = line speed |

-| Mid-push reconnect overhead | <5 s typical | TCP reconnect + last-acked cycle boundary resume |
+| Mid-push reconnect overhead | <5 s typical | TCP reconnect + resume from last-acked cycle boundary |

 | Health-check latency | <10 s | Full RBAC + DSIP probe sequence on LAN |

-| Backend startup overhead | <200 ms | RAII stale-resource sweep + Prism auth on LAN |
+| Backend startup overhead | <200 ms | Stale-resource sweep + Prism auth on LAN |

-| Multi-VM concurrency speedup | Near-linear to concurrent_vms |
+| Multi-VM concurrency scaling | Near-linear up to concurrent_vms |

-Gated by Prism API rate and iSCSI bandwidth |
+Bounded by Prism API rate and iSCSI bandwidth |

 11. Compatibility matrix